Missouri: Legalization Takes Effect on 12/8 - NORML

-Beginning Thursday, December 8th, adults in Missouri may legally able possess cannabis.
+Beginning Thursday, December 8th, adults in Missouri may legally possess cannabis.
 Retail adult-use sales are anticipated to begin in February.

 “December 8th is a historic date for Missourians,” said Dan Viets, co-author of Amendment 3, Missouri NORML Coordinator, and Chair of the Amendment 3 Advisory Board.
 “Most of the 20,000 annual marijuana arrests in our state will end on that date.
 Instead, adults will be able to legally possess up to 3 ounces of cannabis, and soon will also have the option to grow up to 18 plants or purchase cannabis products tested for purity and potency from licensed retailers.”